Why Hydration Matters in the Winter Too

 What Not To Drink

 Caffeine and alcohol can cause dehydration because of their diuretic effect.
 Diuretics work by causing the kidneys to excrete more salt and water leading to increased bathroom visits and ultimately less water in the body.
-These types of drinks can also lead to dehydration by replacing those hydrating beverages we would be drinking.
+These types of drinks may also lead to dehydration by replacing those hydrating beverages we would be drinking.
 Sugar-laden sodas and other high sugar drinks can also lead to dehydration.

 Hydrate Through Food